mindsandthings/Obsidian_Repo/1. Projects/x477 indexing course/Module 3 - Term Selection/Indexing exercise 2/Tea with the queen (unfinished) notes.md

 gate of queen's palace.
 See palace gate gate.
 See palace gate

+loneliness of queen
+	palace gate and soldiers as barriers to social connection, 5-6

 > [!NOTE]
 > Then one of her footmen, 7
 > All dressed in red, 8